DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/ios.md

 1. Declare the SDK as a dependency.
 2. Specify application details in the UI.
 3. Initialize the library.
-4. Initialize the RUM Monitor, `DatadogURLSessionDelegate`, to start sending data.
+4. Initialize the RUM Monitor and enable `URLSessionInstrumentation`, to start sending data.

-**Note:** The minimum supported version for the Datadog iOS SDK is iOS v11+.
-The Datadog iOS SDK also supports tvOS.

 ### Declare the SDK as a dependency